w3shivers/text-based-game-creator/README.md

 * The game will be open source and released under the MIT License.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the <a href="https://github.com/w3shivers/text-based-game-creator/blob/main/LICENSE">MIT License</a>.

 ## TODO
 * Test some concepts for structure of source code.